Steven-ErHU/ErHUHome/Work/03-Projects/OPC/Knowledge/OPC_DA_Freelance.md

 IOPCASyncIO allows a client to perform asynchronous read and write operations to a server.
 This interface is implemented by the class _COPCGroupCust_.
 Methods of this interface are as follows:

-> HRESULT Read(dwConnection, dwSource, dwCount, phServer, pTransactionID, ppErrors)
+> HRESULT Read(dwConnection, dwSource, dwCount, phServer, pTransactionID, ppErrors);
 > HRESULT Write(dwConnection, dwCount, phServer, pItemValues, pTransactionID, ppErrors);
 > HRESULT Cancel (dwTransactionID);
 > HRESULT Refresh(dwConnection, dwSource, pTransactionID);

 __IOPCASyncIO2:__